-Notes to the consolidated financial statements For the year ended June 30, 2023 (Expressed in Canadian dollars - Audited)
+Notes to the condensed interim consolidated financial statements For the three months ended September 30, 2023 (Expressed in Canadian dollars)

 (e) Restricted stock units (continued)

 On December 12, 2022, the Company granted 65,000 RSUs to a consultant of the Company.
 Each RSU entitles the holder to receive one common share of the Company upon the vesting of such RSU.
 The RSUs will vest in two one-half tranches on January 1, 2023 and May 1 2023.
 The fair value of these RSUs was determined to be \$17,225 by reference to the fair value of the Company's common shares on the date of grant and will be recognized as an expense over the vesting period.